codacy/codacy-usage-report/README.md

 # codacy-usage-report

-codacy-usage-report is a script that generates a CSV file with the following information about the activity of your Codacy Self-hosted instance users:
+codacy-usage-report is a script that generates a CSV file with the following information about the activity of your Codacy users:

 -   Last time a user logged in
 -   Date of the last commit
 -   Number of commits

+The script obtains the information directly from your Codacy database and can only be used on Codacy Self-hosted instances.

 ## Requirements